franzprante/reprod-fin-copied/content/post/2016-10-26-september-package-picks.md

 -   [GeneralTree](https://mran.revolutionanalytics.com/package/GeneralTree/) v0.0.1: Implements a general tree data structure in R. There is a [tutorial](https://mran.revolutionanalytics.com/web/packages/GeneralTree/vignettes/tutorial.html).
 - [radiant](https://mran.revolutionanalytics.com/package/radiant/) V0.6.0: [Radiant](https://mran.revolutionanalytics.com/web/packages/radiant/vignettes/programming.html) is a platform for business analytics based on R and Shiny.
-- [RDocumentation](https://mran.revolutionanalytics.com/package/RDocumentation/) v0.6: A wrapper for R’s documentation so that help documentation will appear as it does on http://www.rdocumentation.org.
+- [RDocumentation](https://mran.revolutionanalytics.com/package/RDocumentation/) v0.6: A wrapper for R's documentation so that help documentation will appear as it does on http://www.rdocumentation.org.
 -   [tableMatrix](https://mran.revolutionanalytics.com/package/tableMatrix/) v0.8: Provides 2 classes extending data.table: tableList and tableMatrix.

 With this post, I am up to date with new CRAN packages.
 I hope to make my package picks a regular, monthly feature of this blog.